Measuring and improving runtime or compile-time performance

-# create a profileperl6 --profile --profile-filename=demo.sql -e 'say (^20).combinations(3).elems'# create a SQLite databasesqlite3 demo.sqlite# load the profile datasqlite> .read demo.sql# the query below is equivalent to the default view of the "Routines" tab in the HTML profilesqlite> selectcase when r.name = "" then "<anon>" else r.name end,r.file,r.line,sum(entries) as entries,sum(case when rec_depth = 0 then inclusive_time else 0 end) as inclusive_time,sum(exclusive_time) as exclusive_timefromcall c,routines rwherec.id = r.idgroup byc.idorder byinclusive_time desclimit 30;
+# create a profileperl6 --profile --profile-filename=demo.sql -e 'say (^20).combinations(3).elems'# create a SQLite databasesqlite3 demo.sqlite# load the profile datasqlite> .read demo.sql# the query below is equivalent to the default view of the "Routines" tab in the HTML profilesqlite> selectcase when r.name = "" then "<anon>" else r.name end as name,r.file,r.line,sum(entries) as entries,sum(case when rec_depth = 0 then inclusive_time else 0 end) as inclusive_time,sum(exclusive_time) as exclusive_timefromcalls c,routines rwherec.id = r.idgroup byc.idorder byinclusive_time desclimit 30;

 To learn how to interpret the profile info, use the

 prof-m: your code goes here evalbot (explained above) and ask questions on the channel.

 If you run perl6-bench for multiple compilers (typically, versions of Perl 5, Perl 6, or NQP), results for each are visually overlaid on the same graphs, to provide for quick and easy comparison.

 For each problem, distill it down to a one-liner or the gist and either provide performance numbers or make the snippet small enough that it can be profiled using

 prof-m: your code or gist URL goes here.

 Let others know if your Perl 6 use-case is in a production setting or just for fun.